 Compliance and efficiency often dictate that processes throughout an organization use, or conform to, one or more published templates.
 These templates can be stored in libraries that can be referenced from process models, with their use either mandated or optional.
 This improves re-use and ensures uniformity, while allowing differentiation when appropriate.
-As an example of use, an organization with operations in several countries may enforce that each remote office follow the same core process to on-board a new customer, while allowing each to extend their local process to accomodate specific local regulations.
+As an example of use, an organization with operations in several countries may enforce that each remote office follow the same core process to on-board a new customer, while allowing each to extend their local process to accommodate specific local regulations.

 LSPS allows teams to create and improve process models in a collaborative environment that pools the expertise of distributed business, IT and users during the entire process life cycle.

 While the ability to collaborate brings immense benefits, it can also cause delays and confusion if not supported with the right tooling.
 LSPS is designed to facilitate efficient collaborative model design with social tooling that connects people in a logical and intuitive way.